webxos/macroslow/homelab/page_5.md

 - **All Builds**:
   1. Download Ubuntu 24.04 LTS ISO from [ubuntu.com](https://ubuntu.com).
   2. For Jetson/GPU (Budget/Mid-Tier/High-End):
-     - Flash ISO to USB drive using Balena Etcher.
+     - Flash ISO to a USB drive using Balena Etcher.
-     - Boot from USB and install Ubuntu on SSD/NVMe.
+     - Boot from USB, follow prompts to install Ubuntu on SSD/NVMe.
-  3. For Raspberry Pi:
+  3. For Raspberry Pi (all builds):
      - Flash Ubuntu 24.04 (server) to microSD/NVMe using Raspberry Pi Imager.
      - Insert microSD/NVMe into Pi, boot, and complete setup via SSH.
   4. Update system: `sudo apt update && sudo apt upgrade -y`.